 Being charged with a crime is always devastating, but for some New Jersey defendants, there may be good news: PTI, or Pre-Trial Intervention.
 If you qualify for and successfully complete PTI, you can avoid being convicted and will not receive a criminal record.
-In this article, our criminal defense lawyers will explain who qualifies for PTI, how you get into the program, and the rules and requirements for participants.
+In this article, our Cape May defense attorneys will explain who qualifies for PTI, how you get into the program, and the rules and requirements for participants.

 New Jersey PTI Eligibility Criteria